Hop Lee

 About Hop Lee

 Hop Lee is a New York City Chinese restaurant with an old-school, lazy-susan identity dating to 1975.
-The verified picture is focused and specific: casual dress, $$ pricing, complimentary soybean soup to start, briny-sweet razor clams, crisped chicken, velveted lobster, fortune cookies at the end.
-Beyond those details, the safest way to understand Hop Lee is as a classic Chinese dining room rather than a venue defined by newer formats or elaborate claims.
+The experience is focused and specific: casual dress, $$ pricing, complimentary soybean soup to start, briny-sweet razor clams, crisped chicken, velveted lobster, fortune cookies at the end.
+Hop Lee is best understood as a classic Chinese dining room rather than a venue defined by newer formats or elaborate claims.

 The Lazy-Susan Experience and What It Gets Right